 Now they’re looking for help with the latest struggle: record-high inflation.

-It’s not surprising: Inflation rose 8.5% year-over-year in March, the highest inflation rate since 1981, according to the U.S. Bureau of Labor Statistics.
+It’s not surprising: Inflation rose 8.5% year-over-year in March, the highest inflation rate since 1981, and then hit a 40-year high in June, according to the U.S. Bureau of Labor Statistics.

 “There’s a lot of stress from employees.
 It’s certainly top of mind; [inflation] is something that employees are concerned about,” says Tony Guadagni, senior principal in the Gartner HR practice.